fullstack-hy2020/fullstack-hy2020.github.io/src/content/4/en/part4b.md

 // ...
 ```

-The database is cleared out at the beginning, and after that we save the two notes stored in the _initialNotes_ array to the database.
+The database is cleared out at the beginning, and after that, we save the two notes stored in the _initialNotes_ array to the database.
 By doing this, we ensure that the database is in the same state before every test is run.

 Let's also make the following changes to the last two tests: